roooodcastro/roooodcastro.github.io/_drafts/2020-05-31-piu-arrow-panels.md

 ---

 <p class="d-none">
-  Design and construction of the acrylic panels and the LEDs that light them from beneath.
+  Design, construction and prototypes of the acrylic arrow panels for each pad.
 </p>

 <!--more-->